pavelbely/dynamic-campaign-management/README.md

 Messaging and Campaign Runner need to perform scheduled tasks.
 To start off we can go with cron jobs running every 5 minutes that correspondigly fetches new messages to be sent / campaigns to be run and executes them.
 Alternatively we can use scheduling framework similar to Agenda.js or Quartz (I used them in previous projects).
-Or we can even communicate sending messages using dedicated RabbitMQ queue with 0dealyed message exchange extension](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/) for scheduling
+Or we can even communicate sending messages using dedicated RabbitMQ queue with [delayed message exchange extension](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/) for scheduling

 ## Coding